38 Weeks pregnant: Labor readiness & emotional support

 Your belly may feel heavier and tighter, with your baby likely positioned head-down.
 Many women experience “lightening,” where the baby settles lower into the pelvis, easing pressure on the diaphragm but increasing pelvic discomfort.

-• Length: The fetus size is approximately 19-20 inches, about the size of a pumpkin.
+• Length: Your baby is around 19-20 inches long, roughly the size of a leek.

 38-Week ultrasound